IN HOT SPRINGS

 It usually takes about two dental visits to plan out and place a dental crown.

-During the first visit, Dr. Porter examines the affected tooth and removes damaged or diseased tooth structure.
+During the first visit, one of our dentists examines the affected tooth and removes damaged or diseased tooth structure.
 An impression of the affected tooth is taken to send to the dental laboratory that creates the crown.
-Dr. Porter places a temporary crown to protect the prepared tooth.
+A temporary crown is placed to protect the prepared tooth.
 Wearing a temporary crown for a few weeks while you wait for your permanent restoration is helpful, as it allows you time to get used to the crown and provide any feedback that can help refine your permanent restoration.

 Once the dental laboratory has created the crown, the second visit takes place.
 The provisional crown is removed and your permanent crown fitted in place.
-If you are happy with the way it looks and feels, and Dr. Porter is happy with how it supports your bite, he will bond it in place with a strong dental cement.
+If you are happy with the way it looks and feels, and Drs.
+Porter and Warren are happy with how it supports your bite, it will be bonded in place with a strong dental cement.

 How Long Do Crowns Last?

 As long as you properly care for your dental crown, it should last a long time.
 Crowns can last seven to 10 years or longer with the right maintenance.
-You should brush and floss your crown like a normal tooth, and visit Dr. Porter at least twice a year to have it checked.
+You should brush and floss your crown like a normal tooth, and visit Porter Dental Health Clinic at least twice a year to have it checked.

 Learn More about Dental Crowns

-If you have a badly damaged or decayed tooth that may necessitate a crown, Dr. Porter can help.
+If you have a badly damaged or decayed tooth that may necessitate a crown, Porter Dental Health Clinic can help.
 Schedule a consultation with him at our practice to discuss your treatment options and find the solution that works best for you.